KenLauLab/pCreode/README.md

 cd pCreode
 sudo pip install .
 ```
-With this, install the tutorial and the example data set can be accessed in the notebook and data directories locally
+With this, install the jupyter notebook tutorial and the example scRNA-seq myeloid data set can be accessed in the notebook and data directories on your machine.

 2.
 ```python